iacanay/arts-stata/README.md

 ### How do I get set up? ###

- Download files in working directory, and run the following command
+ Download files in working directory, and run the following command before implementing:
-            before implementing:

   . capture program drop crs

-            The file `crs_example.do' illustrates the implementation for some results in Canay, Romano & Shaikh (2015) on the dataset from Angrist and Lavy (2009).
-The dataset is contained in `base01.dta'.
+ The file "crs_example.do" illustrates the implementation for some results in Canay, Romano & Shaikh (2015) on the dataset from Angrist and Lavy (2009).
+The dataset is contained in "base01.dta".
-            The file `crs_tutorial.pdf' also provides a brief tutorial on the implementation of the command.
+ The file "crs_tutorial.pdf" also provides a brief tutorial on the implementation of the command.
 For further help type:

-            . help cos
+ . help crs

 ### Who do I talk to? ###